 8 Tried and True Archival Framing Recommendations

-6-Appropriate Size-Artwork should never be folded or trimmed to fit within a frame.
-Frames should also be built with an added allowance around the piece to accommodate expansion and contraction of the sheet in the future.
+6-Appropriate Size – Artwork should never be folded or trimmed to fit within a frame.
+Frames should also be built with an added allowance around the piece to accommodate the expansion and contraction of the sheet in the future.

-A well-designed frame can serve two functions, to display a piece and with archival materials it can help protect a piece too.
-Using these 8 basic guidelines are a good start for archival frame design.
+A well-designed frame can serve two functions, to display a piece and with archival materials, it can help protect a piece too.
+Using these 8 basic guidelines is a good start for the archival frame design.